🎨

 4

-Click anywhere on the image - the app instantly shows up to 6 pigment mix recipes for that color.
+Click anywhere on the image - it instantly shows up to 6 pigment mix recipes for that color.

 That's it.
 You're color-mixing. 🎨